khudgins/documentation/console/console.rst

 Console
 =======

-This section describes the enStratus web front end, referred to as the enStratus console.
+This section describes the Enstratius web front end, referred to as the Enstratius console.

 .. figure:: ./images/consoleSplash.png
    :width: 1178 px